agiledev-students-spring2023/final-project-restaurant-item-rating-project/README.md

 Project contributions should be made with the following [guidelines](./CONTRIBUTING.md) in mind.

 **Instructions for Building and Testing:**

+PRIOR TO MAKING ANY PUSH REQUESTS: make sure to enter the command 'git pull' into your terminal, then stage your changes and push your code with a detailed message regarding the changes made

 1. Create a well-defined strategy to tackle the feature being built
 2. Analyze and anticipate potential issues in the code
 3. Code the back-end/server technology (run a code review process periodically)